Zsolt Biczó | stock.adobe.com

 The bill seeks to create more comprehensive requirements for leachate management.
 It would require permit applications for new landfills to contain a detailed plan for leachate management, including a narrative of how leachate will be collected and stored on-site, how it will be transported off-site and the location and type of disposal processing.

-Failures at several landfills in New Hampshire to properly manage leachate, including a Bethlehem, New Hampshire, landfill managed by Casella Waste Systems Inc., Rutland, Vermont, that racked up hundreds of violations within a year, brought legislative attention to the issue, reports the Bulletin.
+Failures at several landfills in New Hampshire to properly manage leachate, including a Bethlehem, New Hampshire, landfill managed by Casella Waste Systems Inc., Rutland, Vermont, that racked up hundreds of violations within a year, brought legislative attention to the issue, the Bulletin reports.

 RELATED: Methods for managing landfill leachate